-Other Good Cause [24 CFR 966.4(l)(2)(ii)(B) and (C)]
+Other Good Cause [24 CFR 966.4(1)(2)(ii)(B) and (C)]

 HUD regulations state that the HACB may terminate tenancy for other good cause.
 The regulations provide a few examples of other good cause, but do not limit the HACB to only those examples.
-The Violence against Women Reauthorization Act of 2005 explicitly prohibits PHAs from considering incidents of actual or threatened domestic violence, dating violence, sexual assault, or stalking, or human trafficking as "other good cause" for terminating the assistance, tenancy or occupancy rights of the victim or threatened victim of such violence [see 24 CFR 5.2005(c)(1)].
+The Violence against Women Act prohibits PHAs from considering incidents of actual or threatened domestic violence, dating violence, sexual assault, stalking, or human trafficking as "other good cause" for terminating the assistance, tenancy or occupancy rights of the victim or threatened victim of such violence [see 24 CFR 5.2005(c)(1)].